Dr Michael Maziere

 Maziere's work as a curator in both cinemas and galleries has sought to interrogate artists' film and video as a specific historical and international practice, and to question its relationship with both narrative cinema and traditional fine art projects.
 The individual manifestations of his research projects all support the continually evolving art form of artists' film and video through the commissioning and curation of exhibitions, as well as dissemination through lectures and publishing.

 He has curated works by Malcolm Le Grice, Peter Gidal, Dryden Goodwin, John Maybury, Clio Barnard, Tracey Emin, Jane and Louise Wilson, Mark Wallinger, Keith Tyson and Jaki Irvine amongst others.
-His latest curated exhibitions include artists Victor Burgin, Ilya & Emilia Kabakov, David Hall and Anthony McCall, and Peter Kardia's From Floor to Sky (2009).
+Recent curated exhibitions include artists Chantal Akerman, 2015; Victor Burgin, 2013; Ilya & Emilia Kabakov, 2013; David Hall, 2012; Anthony McCall, 2011and Peter Kardia's From Floor to Sky.
+His latest curated exhibition was CASEBOOKS: Six contemporary artists and an extraordinary medical archive including artists Jasmina Cibic, Federico Díaz, Lynn Hershman Leeson, Rémy Markowitsch, Lindsay Seers and Tunga.

 He writes regularly on the subject of artists' film and video and has produced research on its development.
 He was on the editorial board and co-editor of journals Undercut and Independent Media and has contributed to journals such as Art in Sight, Performance and Felix.
 He completed an anthology of writing on artists film and video for Wallflower Press.
 His own work has featured in seminal books on artists film and video such as Curtis David, A History of Artists Film and Video in Britain, Catherine Elwes, Video Art: A Guided Tour, AL Rees A History of Experimental Film and Video by and Nicky Hamlyn, The Film Art Phenomena.